airbytehq/airbyte/docs/connector-development/README.md

 ./generate.sh
 ```

-and choose the relevant template.
+and choose the relevant template by using the arrow keys.
 This will generate a new connector in the `airbyte-integrations/connectors/<your-connector>` directory.

 Search the generated directory for "TODO"s and follow them to implement your connector.
 For more detailed walkthroughs and instructions, follow the relevant tutorial: